 Cons of GoDaddy Hosting

 Before making any deal, you want to know the kind of dangers you might be exposed to.
-It is the same with picking a website.
+It is the same as picking a website.
 No matter how perfect, there is always a catch, a snag, an annoying detail that you might not be very comfortable with.
 And you want to know them before committing to a decision.
 Very well.

 First of all, there are a lot of upsells with GoDaddy.
 That is one thing we don’t think that anyone would like.
 The renewal pricing too wasn’t something that we loved.
 We also found a problem with their vague (to be mild) money-back guarantee.

 - Let’s first take a look at their money-back guarantee.
-On the surface GoDaddy has a pretty straightforward money-back system where you get a full refund if you aren’t satisfied with the services of the first month.
+On the surface, GoDaddy has a pretty straightforward money-back system where you get a full refund if you aren’t satisfied with the services of the first month.
 However, it doesn’t really work this way.
 First of all, the 30 days money-back guarantee only works if you purchase anything above an annual plan.
 For a shorter plan, you only get 48 hours to decide whether you are satisfied with their services or not.
 Then, to get your refund you will have to call their customer care hotline where you will be convinced, in a particularly ineffective way we suppose, to not cancel your plan.
 Way to further complicate an already uncomfortable situation, GoDaddy.
 We went through their fine print and discovered yet another obstacle to getting your refund.
-GoDaddy’s user conditions has this to say about refunds; “If a hosting service has already been performed, then it is non-refundable (if not yet performed, eligible for a refund within 30 days of the date of the transaction)”.
+GoDaddy’s user conditions have this to say about refunds: “If a hosting service has already been performed, then it is non-refundable (if not yet performed, eligible for a refund within 30 days of the date of the transaction)”.
 We are no law gurus, but doesn’t this mean that if you have already used GoDaddy’s services, you immediately get disqualified for a refund?
 Like we said, vague at best.
 Possibly mischievous too.
-If the money-back guarantee policy is your main concern we encourage you looking into our GoDaddy vs Hostgator comparison and you’ll find what you need.
+If the money-back guarantee policy is your main concern we encourage you looking into our GoDaddy vs. Hostgator comparison and you’ll find what you need.

 - If you want unlimited domains for economy plans, you might have to look elsewhere or upgrade.
 So many Web-hosts provide unlimited domains with their lower plans, but not GoDaddy.
 You can have up to 90+ subdomains, but they can only be associated with a single domain.
 Definitely not a feature that fills one’s heart with wonder and ecstasy.